 I participated in the International Geological Correlation Programme 158 on ‘Palaeohydrology of the temperate zone in the last 15,000 years’ during the 1980s, and was a Principal Investigator on two NERC Thematic Programme grants under the Palaeoclimate initiative and the TIGGER programme in the 1990s.
 I was Lead Co-ordinator of IGBP PAGES (Past Global Changes)/ PEP III (Pole-Equator-Pole, African-Europe transect) programme, 1998-2002, contributing to a major research monograph (2004).
 I was more recently (2003-2008) a Co-Investigator on the project ISOMAP-UK: a combined data – modelling investigation of water isotopes and their interpretation during rapid climate change events, part of the major NERC RAPID Climate Change thematic programme.
 This latest advance, in collaboration with colleagues at Swansea University, has involved the novel use of species-specific stable isotope analyses to yield coupled records of δ18O and δD which have been compared with our established palaeoecological records and which are being used in calibrating and validating an advanced modelling experiment.

 It is now a far cry from my early days in research when the norm was to publish chapters in edited books or in non-Quaternary journals and I am therefore a committed supporter of the QRA’s Journal of Quaternary Science, in which I have published, with others, a number of papers, along with articles in Quaternary Science Reviews and The Holocene.
 For many years I was the only fulltime academic in PLUS, working with research technicians and postgraduates.
-I have retired happy to see that the research group now comprises four professors, two senior lecturers, two research technicians, two visiting research staff and a number of postdocs and postgraduates.
+I have retired happy to see that the research group now comprises four professors and a reader supported by three research technicians, with two visiting research staff and a number of postdocs and postgraduates.

 * Barber, K. E., Chambers, F. M., Maddy, D., Stoneman, R. E. & Brew, J. S. 1994.
 A sensitive high-resolution record of Late Holocene climatic change from a raised bog in Northern England.
 The Holocene, 4, 198 - 205.